adoptium/infrastructure/README.md

 - in the past we have interfaced with the **OSUOSL OpenStack interface** to perform the same funtionality there, but that is currently not being used.

 Careful consideration should be given when deciding whether to add additional dynamic systems to this list, as it will frequently require that a new provider-specific template image is created at each provider which will have additional maintenance overhead and processes required to keep them up to date with the playbooks.

+## Jenkins

+Our jenkins CI server is at [https://ci.adoptium.net] and is hosted by Hetzner.
+It contains jenkins pipelines for [build](https://github.com/adoptium/ci-jenkins-pipelines/) (In the `build-scripts` folder) and [test](https://github.com/adoptium/aqa-tests/) (Prefixed `Test_` or `Grinder`) and various other operations.

+### Labels in jenkins

+Jenkins agents (machines) are labelled with various names in order to allow the pipelines to know which jobs can run on each machine.
+The labels will include the operating system and architecture as well as potentially other information about the machine used for selecting machines to run on.
+THis list gives an example of how we use labels but should not be considered a comprehensive list.

+- For build systems the jenkins agents are either
+  - labelled as [build](https://ci.adoptium.net/label/build/) if the machine configured and used directly for building
+  - labelled as [dockerBuild](https://ci.adoptium.net/label/dockerBuild) if the machine is used as a host where ephemeral containers are spun up dynamically, used and then shut down again.
+The dockerBuils hosts will frequently also host static docker containers for test to ensure we have good utilisation on those machines.
+  - Some dockerBuild machines have a label of [qemustatic](https://ci.adoptium.net/label/qemustatic/) when a machien has the qemu packages installed.
+This is used for building riscv64 because running in emulation is currently slightly more efficient than running on the native machinas that we have.
+There are a few others labels used, such as `xlc13` `xlc16` and `xlc17` depending on which compilers they have installed.
+- build machines are labelled with short names to determine they architecture they can build for e.g. [linux](https://ci.adoptium.net/label/linux/) or [aarch64](https://ci.adoptium.net/label/aarch64/).
+These can be combined into e.g. [dockerBuild&&linux&&aarch64](https://ci.adoptium.net/label/dockerBuild&&linux&&aarch64/) to show machines which can build for that platform.
+- For static docker test machines (The ones prefixed as `test-docker-` and not listed in the inventory files) they will generally have a label of `hw.dockerhost.<name of host>` to help identify which container is on which host.
+This is used for assisting the admins using the jenkins UI and not by any of the jenkins pipelines.
+- For test systems a more hierarchical system is currently used.
+All machines available for test have the [ci.role.test](https://ci.adoptium.net/label/ci.role.test/) label.
+Operating system and architecture are determined by labels such as [sw.os.linux](https://ci.adoptium.net/label/sw.os.linux/) and [hw.arch.aarch64](https://ci.adoptium.net/label/hw.arch.aarch64/) and these can be combined as e.g. [ci.role.test&&sw.os.linux&&hw.arch.aarch64](https://ci.adoptium.net/label/ci.role.test&&sw.os.linux&&hw.arch.aarch64/).
+- Where further distintion is required we add other custom labels for test machiens e.g.
+  - [sw.tool.glibc.2_12](https://ci.adoptium.net/computer/test%2Dibmcloud%2Drhel6%2Dx64%2D1/) (used to stop JDK21+ on x64 being scheduled on those older systems)
+  - [sw.os.aix.7_2](https://ci.adoptium.net/computer/test-osuosl-aix72-ppc64-2/) Used to be used to restrict things that wouldn't run on AIX 7.1

+There is a long standing issue to [look at unifying the labelling structure across build and test](https://github.com/adoptium/infrastructure/issues/93) but that has not made it to the top of anyone's priority list.

 ## Maintenance Window Schedule